F. Edwin Church: Background

-Education and influences
+Education and Influences

 A series of his watercolor botanical studies show the influence of Paul de Longpré whose work Church admired.
 He studied architecture at Columbia University in New York in 1897.
 Finding that architecture didn't suit him, he enrolled in classes at the Art Students League of New York.
 His class instructors included Kenyon Cox, Frank Dumond, and John Henry Twachtman.

 Church attended the Académie Julian in 1905 and studied under Jean-Paul Laurens.
 In 1906, a portrait of his wife, noted in the catalogue as Madame C. was accepted to the Salon (Paris).
 While studying in Paris, Church developed a passion for Japanese print collecting.
 He assembled a comprehensive reference library and a portfolio of fine, rare, and important Japanese woodblock prints.
 Like his father, E. Dwight Church, he joined the Grolier Club in New York City and developed lifelong friendships with two avid print collectors, Howard Mansfield and Louis V. Ledoux.

 The reference library on Japanese print collecting was sold at Walpole Galleries in New York in 1922.
 Church's Locust Valley, Long Island house, designed in 1928 by Harrie T. Lindeberg, was paid in part by the sales of a portion of his print collection.
 The first sale in 1929 was a group of Hiroshige bird and flower prints, sold to Abby Aldrich Rockefeller, who later gifted them to the Rhode Island School of Design.
 Encouraged by Mansfield, another sale was made to the Metropolitan Museum of Art.
 Later, in 1946, Parke-Bernet Galleries (now Sotheby's) handled the auction of another large group of prints.
 As the authority, Church was asked to write the sale catalogue, which was edited by Ledoux.

 Memberships

-By 1909 he was a member of the Salmagundi Club.
+By 1909 he was a member of the Salmagundi Club Salmagundi Club.
 Memberships in the Lyme Art Association, Allied Artists of America, and the Architectural League of New York followed in the next few years.
 When he was in his seventies, he joined Audubon Artists.
 Church also held life memberships in the National Audubon Society, the New York Zoological Society, and the American Museum of Natural History.

 An active member of the art community, Church was present during the formation of Allied Artists of America in 1914.
 His lifelong friend, Charles Bittinger, a board member, nominated Church for membership in the first induction of eleven members.
 Also included in this group were Church's friends Harry L. Hoffman and Everett Warner.